ZackAel/BuildingLifeAgent/README.md

 ## Web dashboard

 A lightweight dashboard built with Streamlit is provided in `webapp.py`.
-It lets you view and update tasks, goals and mood logs in a browser.
+It lets you view and update tasks, goals, mood logs and now journal entries in a browser.
 To start it run:

 ```bash
 streamlit run webapp.py
 ```

+Use the **Journal** section of the dashboard to quickly jot down notes or reflection entries.
+They are saved to `data/journal.txt` alongside your tasks and goals.

 The dashboard also sends system notifications using plyer when you add tasks or log your mood.
 Enable voice commands from the sidebar to try simple spoken commands like **"add task ..."** or **"log mood ..."**.